 Amanpulo is the only resort on the private, uninhabited island of Pamalican, part of the Quiniluban group of Cuyo Islands in Palawan province, 360 kilometres south-west of capital Manila.

 The island has its own airstrip and is only accessible by plane.
-Fly into the Philippines' capital's Manila Ninoy Aquino International Airport (www.manila-airport.net), where you can pick up the super-scenic 70-minute flight to the island; Roundtrip transfers are charged at US$520 per adult and US$310 for children under 12, infants under 2 years go free.
+Fly into the Philippines' capital's Manila Ninoy Aquino International Airport (www.manila-airport.net), where you can pick up the super-scenic 70-minute flight to the island; Roundtrip transfers are charged at US$660 per adult and US$450 for children aged 3 to 11, under-2s go free.
 There's a 20kg weight limit a passenger, including hand luggage.
-Enjoy panoramic views as you wing your way there on the 19-seat twin-engine plane.
+Enjoy panoramic views as you wing your way there on the propeller twin-engine plane.
 Same day transfers between the airport and Amanpulo Lounge in Manila are free, and private transfers can be arranged on request.

 There are usually two daily scheduled flights in and out of Pamilican Island from and to Manila, but those wanting more flexibility can ask the resort about private charter flights.

 Worth getting out of bed for

 Take your pick from swimming, snorkelling and world-class dive sites clustered around the myriad reefs ringing Pamalican Island, with a PADI dive school able to teach beginners from age eight or guide experienced divers.
-Clear water, colourful coral and abundant marine life make the Sulu Sea a dream to explore (look out for tiny cleaner shrimps and large sea turtles).
-Sailing, fishing, windsurfing, kayaking, Schiller water bikes and more are on offer at the Seasports and Windsurf Huts, with non-motorised watersports largely free during the day.
+Clear water, colourful coral and abundant marine life make the Palawan waters a dream to explore (look out for tiny cleaner shrimps and large sea turtles).
+Sailing, fishing and kayaking are on offer at the Seasports Hut, with non-motorised watersports largely free during the day.
 There's also a kite and surfing centre that opens seasonally between December and March.

 If romance, rather than action, floats your boat, embark on one of Amanpulo's cruises, with sunset, moonlight and starlight options, as well as island-hopping jaunts to neighbouring isles.
 If you've swum to your heart's content in the pool, then why not splash your way out to the Kawayan pontoon bar, a bamboo platform raft where bartenders dish up cocktails.
 On land, tennis, walks, daily group classes – including circuit training, Pilates and jungle runs – and a gym await.